 First of all, you need to have Google Classroom™ setup for your class before following this tutorial.
 You also need to have a file that you want to assign to students uploaded to your Google Drive™ that your Google Classroom™ is linked to.

-For the purpose of this tutorial, I am using my Heat Transfer Sort Activity which includes a Google Slides™ version that allows students to move the pieces.
+I am using my Heat Transfer Sort Activity for this tutorial, which includes a Google Slides™ version that allows students to move the pieces.

 This tutorial can really be used with ANY file that you want to assign to students, including those that you’ve created yourself or purchased on TpT.